Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: Predicting diffractive cross sections and ultra peripheral proton-proton Collisions

-Finally, we presented the cross-section ratio $R= \sigma_{\psi(2S)} / \sigma_{\mathrm{J/}\psi}$ in exclusive photoproduction as measured in $ep$ collisions at HERA.
-The cross-section ratio was determined as a function of $W$ and plots are presented in Figure \ref{upc:ppR}.
+Finally, we presented the cross section ratio $R= \sigma_{\psi(2S)} / \sigma_{\mathrm{J/}\psi}$ in exclusive photoproduction as measured in $ep$ collisions at HERA.
+The cross section ratio was determined as a function of $W$ and plots are presented in Figure \ref{upc:ppR}.
 Our model calculations were compared to the measured values of $W$ in H1 and ZEUS detector at HERA and give a reasonable description of the data.
 It is observed that ratio increases very slowly with increasing $W$ and the value of $R$ is almost constant.
-It is also important to mention that the $R$ value is very small signifying that $\psi(2S)$ cross-section is much suppessed relative to the $\mathrm{J/}\psi$ cross-section.
+It is also important to mention that the $R$ value is very small signifying that $\psi(2S)$ cross section is much suppressed relative to the $\mathrm{J/}\psi$ cross section.
 This suppression is expected as the $\psi(2S)$ wave function has a radial node close to the typical transverse separation of the virtual $c \bar c$ pair.

 In view of the above results, we conclude that dipole model in conjunction with 't Hooft light wavefunctions with minimum set of free parameters give the simultaneous description of the heavy vector meson $\mathrm{J/}\psi$ and $\psi(2S)$ diffractive and inclusive production data.